-Don’t get surprised, I haven’t traveled much but I’m very familiar with the feeling of exploring the new.
+Don’t get surprised that Travel Made Me A Better Person, I haven’t traveled much but I’m very familiar with the feeling of exploring the new.
 You guessed it, I’ve been one of those curious children going around the school campus, wanting to explore hidden nooks and corners.

 So far, I’ve traveled to Mumbai, Jaipur, Agra, Uttarakhand, Uttar Pradesh, Chandigarh, and many places around Delhi.

-I believe not the only trip to other states count as traveling but also a simple drive around the town can be equally joyful.
-As per my ideas, traveling is all about coming out of your comfort zone to explore something you have no idea about, to know something you never expected to know and to do something you didn’t even know existed or thought of doing it ever!
+I believe not only a trip to other states counts as traveling but also a simple drive around the town can be equally joyful.
+As per my ideas, traveling is all about coming out of your comfort zone to explore something you have no idea about, to know something you never expected to know, and to do something you didn’t even know existed or thought of doing it ever!

 Well, let’s just say traveling gave me important life lessons as well as memories.